What’s the Last Crime You Committed?

 And if you commit an offense that’s actually recognized as a crime, get ready for a very long prison term.
 That’s especially true if you’re what dozens of states consider a “habitual offender.”
 For instance, a Louisiana man was sentenced to life in prison for attempting to steal hedge clippers.
 Previously, he’d been convicted of possessing stolen merchandise, attempting to forge a check, and burglary.

-Today, nearly 2.3 million people are confined in America’s prison system – 1,833 state prisons, 110 federal prisons, 1,772 juvenile correctional facilities, 3,134 local jails, and hundreds more tribal prisons, military prisons, and immigration detention facilities.
+Nearly 2.3 million people are confined in America’s prison system – 1,833 state prisons, 110 federal prisons, 1,772 juvenile correctional facilities, 3,134 local jails, and hundreds more tribal prisons, military prisons, and immigration detention facilities.
 More than ten times as many people are incarcerated today in our country than in 1972, while the overall population has grown by only 50%.

-In 2003 there were “only” 4,000 federal offenses that carried criminal penalties.
+In 2003, there were “only” 4,000 federal offenses that carried criminal penalties.
 But by 2013, that number had grown to 4,850.
 And since 2000, at least 55 offenders have been sentenced to terms of 200 years or more in federal prison.
 One defendant was sentenced to 1,590 years.

 Since America is almost unique in incarcerating so many people, “getting out of Dodge” can provide some relief from our country’s cancer of criminalization.

 There couldn’t be a better time than now to begin, while the coast is clear.
+Consider exploring options for second citizenship or residency to safeguard your freedom and avoid the risks of over-criminalization in the US.